kk-sw/database-concepts/PITCHME.md

 - Declarative language
     - Focus on what to do, not how to do
 - User friendly
+    - Abstractions for non-programmers
+    - English like language
-- Pure SQL applications (no programmer)
+- Pure SQL applications (MS Access)
+    - Not fancy, but no programmer needed

 @ulend